awslabs/scale-out-computing-on-aws/docs/analytics/monitor-cluster-activity.md

 ![](../imgs/kibana-9.png)

-Please note it may take up to 5 minutes for your IP to be whitelisted
+Please note it may take up to 5 minutes for your IP to be validated

 ###[Create your own dashboard](../../analytics/build-kibana-dashboards/)